samvanderpoel/TSP-vs-Graphs/README.md

 ## Graph comparison and anomaly detection
 Large-scale edgewise graph comparison is the primary purpose of the simulation API, but simulations can additionally be used to test graphs for other properties.
 The 'compare' function in sim/utils.py can be used to detect whether graphs satisfy a certain criterion and, if so, save the corresponding point cloud to a yaml file.

 Anomalies to search for (and record) may be specified in the `anoms` dictionary (see [Simulation Parameters](#simulation-parameters)), but importantly, specific criteria may be directly tested in the 'compare' function in sim/utils.py.
-For example, one may wish to test whether it is possible for the TSP tour to properly intersect the MST (one would test this when `comp=tour_mst`).
+For example, one may wish to test whether it is possible for the TSP tour to properly intersect the MST (one would test this when `comp=='tour_mst'`).

 # Graphical User Interface
 ## Basic interactive mode